savchikoff/Portfolio-practice-project-/README.md

+#Portfolio(practice project)

-# This project was made as a laboratory work on the subject «Web technologies»
+This project was made as a laboratory work on the subject «Web technologies»